All posts by admin

 Die evangelische Publizistin Johanna Haberer etwa fragt pointiert, ob der Mensch sich mit KI nicht ein Ebenbild schaffe, so wie Gott sich mit den Menschen ein Ebenbild geschaffen habe.
 Natürlich ist der Unterschied zwischen beiden Schöpfungsakten fundamental.
 Ihre Schlussfolgerung trifft aber ins Schwarze: Hier wie dort stelle sich die Frage nach Verantwortung und Kontrolle.

-Johanna Haberer, einer der beiden Pfarrerstöchter, trifft in der Tat den wunden Punkt.
+Johanna Haberer, einer der beiden Pfarrerstöchter, trifft in der Tat den Punkt.
 Und so können wir auch die 3 Fragen von Brendel eindeutig beantworten.

 Wie weit ist es vom Status Quo bis zur göttlichen Allwissenheit?